-In this guide, you will find step-by-step instructions on how to change the water pump on the Ford four-cylinder engine known as Duratec FFV 2.0-li
+In this guide, you will find instructions on how to change the coolant overflow tank on Ford Focus vehicles.

 In this guide, you will find step-by-step instructions on how to change the water pump on the Ford four-cylinder engine known as Duratec FFV 2.0-liter Ti-VCT inline 4.

 Pictures and video clips are from a 2014 Ford Focus, but this guide may apply to other Ford and Mazda vehicles with the same engine.

 - Engine Overheats

 - Water Pump Noise